Cheryl Stallings

 Cheryl F. Stallings is an American politician who serves on the Wake County Board of Commissioners, representing district 3 based in Apex, North Carolina.
-Elected in 2022, her current term ends in December of 2026.
+Elected in 2022, her current term ends in December 2026.
 She previously served on the Apex Town Council from 2019 to 2022.

 Early life and education

 Cheryl Stallings was born in Suffolk, Virginia.
 She attained her high school diploma from Gates County High School, followed by a bachelor's degree in psychology from North Carolina State University in 1987.
 Subsequently, she pursued a master's degree, also in psychology, from East Carolina University in 1990 and earned her Ph.D. in psychology with educational administration minor from NC State University in 1999.
 She is Baptist.

 Career

 Stallings is a psychologist.
 She holds memberships from the North Carolina Psychological Association and the North Carolina Division of Independent Professional Practice.
 She is also the co-owner of a Raleigh-based child, family and adolescent psychology practice since 2000.